nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 The nRF5340 Audio application demonstrates audio playback over isochronous channels (ISO) using LC3 codec compression and decompression, as per `Bluetooth® LE Audio specifications`_.
 It is developed for use with the :ref:`nrf53_audio_app_dk`.

-In its default configuration, the application requires access to the external repository containing the LC3 software codec.
+In its default configuration, the application requires the :ref:`LC3 software codec <nrfxlib:lc3>`.
 The application also comes with various tools, including the :file:`buildprog.py` Python script that simplifies building and programming the firmware.

 .. _nrf53_audio_app_overview: